dash-ui/styles/README.md

 import * as React from 'react' import {styles} from '@dash-ui/styles'

-// Any global styles or variables that are inserted into the DOM
+// Any global styles or tokens that are inserted into the DOM
-// can be easily ejected by calling the function they return. const flushVariables = styles.insertVariables({
+// can be easily ejected by calling the function they return. const flushTokens = styles.insertTokens({
   color: {
     // var(--color-brand)
     brand: '#ee5b5f',